Effective Impact Mentoring Program

 All mentees who have completed the Effective Impact Mentoring Program may join the Effective Impact Alumnae Group.
 This group provides mentees with ongoing connections to a network of emerging women leaders, access to Executive Alliance’s membership of executive women leaders, and participation in select Executive Alliance events and activities.

-Apply now.
 Deadline is May 1.

 A non-refundable application fee of $25 must be paid to consider the application.
 Please pay via credit card using the button below or mail a check, made payable to “Executive Alliance,” to P.O.
 Box 26224, Baltimore, MD 21210